wgu9/cs224v-research/agent-memory-lab-v3/claude/2025-10-27-rethink/000-original plan-v2.md

 7. **Proxy metrics validity**: Action count and token usage serve as reasonable proxies for time savings when direct time measurement isn't available.

-8. **Pattern diversity**: 50 training tasks will yield 10-20 distinct pattern types covering common bug categories (null checks, type mismatches, boundary conditions, concurrency).
-Validated by inspecting problem statements in training set.
+8. **Pattern diversity**: A subset of the official train split will yield diverse pattern types covering common bug categories (null checks, type mismatches, boundary conditions, concurrency).
+We will validate by inspecting problem statements in the memory-building corpus.

 9. **Retrieval threshold**: Cosine similarity ≥ 0.7 is appropriate for semantic matching (too low = irrelevant patterns, too high = miss useful patterns).
 Will validate on validation set and adjust if needed.